-- Easy patch sending by e-mail.
-I want to add a feature or bugfix to an open-source project.
-I make a local Darcs copy, apply my changes, then send my changes by email (
+- Easy collaboration by e-mail.
+I want to add a feature or bugfix to some project.
+I make a local clone, apply my changes, then send my patches by email (

 - Parallel development.
 Let’s say I follow the development of this open-source project, and I have some

 controversialpatches that aren’t accepted by the official maintainers.
-No problem – I make my changes, release my own distribution.
+No problem – I make my changes, publish my own repository.
 It’s a fork, of sorts, but it’s still connected to the mainline.
 Whenever the official project makes changes, I do a

 darcs pullto get them, and resolve any conflicts.
-This way, my fork is kept up to date with the main project’s repository.
+This way, my fork is kept up to date.

 - Cherry-picking.
 If you’ve ever worked on a team, you will know that somebody often has a change you want, but which can’t be committed to the trunk yet.
 With Darcs you can grab just the one change by pulling it into your repository.

 - Interactivity.
-When you record a patch, Darcs enables you to be precise and say “yes” or “no” to every change that you can include in your patch.
+Darcs enables you to be precise and say “yes” or “no” to every change that you can include in your patch.
 Thus you can really create minimal patches, or separate your work in several patches, each one doing a consistent change.
-You can also tell Darcs to record everything in one patch by passing the
+Other commands, like

 darcs push, behave the same.